 About

 I studied Philosophy at the University of Milan and Women's and Gender Studies at Alma Mater in Bologna and Universidad de Granada.
 Through my studies I learned to question systems of knowledge and through feminisms, queer theories, and visual arts I developed a different centre of gravity in my thinking.

 I am also a cultural curator, researcher, and lecturer.
-Through my curatorial work I explore art as a political action and embodied, intersectional experience.
-I do this in a multidisciplinary approach, a way of making the political personal, and the personal political.
+Through my research I explore art as a political action and embodied, intersectional experience.
+I do this with a multidisciplinary approach, a way of making the political personal, and the personal political.

+About